NIH Gateway to Research Opportunities for the Workforce (GROW) Program

 Scope of Work

-The NIH GROW Program has two distinct tracks:
+The NIH GROW Program features two distinct tracks:

-- High School Track: For students from AI/AN communities.
+• High School Track: Focuses on students from American Indian/Alaska Native communities.

 Contract & Timeline

-- Anticipated Duration: One 12-month base period and one 12-month option period.
+• Period of Performance: Anticipated 12-month base period and a 12-month option period.

 Additional Notes